avinshe/12hours_On_SQL/README.md

 Below are my thoughts and answers to some of the questions that I noticed many beginners have:

 - Q1.
 As a beginner, where do I start?
   - A basic understanding of [discrete mathematics - set theory](https://www.math.uh.edu/~dlabate/settheory_Ashlock.pdf) is a must before you start with SQL.
 At least, the first 6 pages on the link.
 Also, [theory on RDBMS](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) - have an idea on all topics on the second link.
+It would be great if you can spend time understanding data architecture terms like granulairty, entity-relationship, tablespace, index and partitioning.

 - Q2.
 I end up with a wrong solution even when I’m confident with the theory.
 What am I doing wrong here?
   -   You’re not wrong, it's LeetCode!
 Some problems and test cases are unnecessarily tricky.
 They are so tricky that you might NEVER come across such petty tricks in a real job.
 Don’t be demotivated that a website says ”WRONG ANSWER” in big bold and red font.
 Happens to experienced folks as well.